PUBLISHED REVIEWS:

 From Aaron

 My son recently told us that he is Trans Man about 3 weeks back and we were very supportive but are still in the beginnings of becoming informed.
 Our son is very patient with us as we are learning.
 We were so excited to see that your film was coming to our local Astor theatre (we live in Liverpool).
 None of us were quite sure how we were going to inform my mom who lives with us and we thought seeing your film first would be a great way to get some conversations started.
 We saw your film and all cried and cheered Dawn on in the final tractor seen.
-Watching the film led to a few long conversations with my mom about transgender issues which today led to a very easy conversation about her grandson’s identity, new name, etc. Thank you and pass on our thanks to the rest of the cast.
-You made a difference in our family.
+Watching the film led to a few long conversations with my mom about transgender issues which today led to a very easy conversation about her grandson’s identity, new name, etc.

 From Mabe